kiwicopple/paul.copplest.one/docs/blog/why-open-source.md

 ## Do I need to open source my business?

 Nobody needs to open source anything.
-Be aware however, that ff you become successful someone else will build an open source alternative to your product.
+Be aware however, that if you become successful someone else will build an open source alternative to your product.

 ## What licenses do you use at Supabase?